d4rkr00t/evo/README.md

   - [ ] Move reporter locking into a separate go routine
 - [ ] Website
   - [ ] Documentation
+- [ ] Cache debugging
+  - [x] Centered around tasks
+  - [ ] Shows what task deps have changed
+  - [ ] Shows what external workspace deps have changed
+  - [x] Shows if workspace files have changed
+  - [x] Shows everything that is included in building a cache
+  - [x] Shows if command changed
 - [ ] Refactor
   - [x] Upgrade Go
   - [x] Split code in packages